Murrurundi: History and overview

-Prior to European settlement, the Murrurundi district was home to the Wanaruah and possibly the Kamilaroi Aboriginal people.
+Before European settlement, the Murrurundi district was home to the Wanaruah and possibly the Kamilaroi Aboriginal people.

 The name "Murrurundi" is often erroneously thought to come from an Aboriginal word meaning "nestling in the valley".
 It does in fact mean "five fingers", a representation of the rock formation visible at the northern end of the township.

 European settlement of the area began in the 1820s, and the town itself was established by the New South Wales government in 1840.
 In the same year, a local landholder, Thomas Haydon, established an adjacent private township called Haydonton.
 In the 1846 census, Murrurundi had a population of 52, while Haydonton had a total of 117.
 In 1913, the two neighbouring settlements were merged to create the modern-day town of Murrurundi.

 Benjamin Hall, father of bushranger Ben Hall had a small farm in a valley near Murrurundi in 1839.
 He opened a butcher's shop at Haydonton in 1842.
 Ben Hall lived at Murrurundi with his family until the age of 13.

 Oil shale (kerosene shale) was mined at Mount Temi, some 11.25 km to the north of Murrurundi from 1886, but lay dormant for many years.
 The mine was revived in 1910, by British Australian Oil Company, and a railway was constructed from Temple Court, 1.2 km west of Murrurundi, to the terminal of an aerial ropeway bringing shale from the mine.
 Operations ceased during the First World War.

+In July 1910, a lion, two lionesses and two Russian wolves escaped from Wirth's Circus.

 Murrurundi is the nearest major town to the site of the Murulla rail accident, which occurred on 13 September 1926.
 27 people were killed when runaway wagons smashed into a mail train.

 Annual events include the rodeo and the King of the Ranges stockman challenge.
 There are only a few sporting facilities due to the low population.
 These sports are senior rugby league, touch football, swimming club and cricket.

 Murrurundi was the main town of the former Murrurundi Shire local government area, which was abolished and its territory divided between two new, larger, shires.
 The town of Murrurundi is now part of Upper Hunter Shire.

 In January 2019, Murrurundi ran out of water making it necessary for trucks to begin daily delivery of potable water.

 In October 2019 it was announced that the Wilson Memorial Community Hospital would be demolished to make away for a new hospital.